-Descriptive statistics such as frequencies, percentages, means, and standard deviations were used to describe the demographic characteristics of study subjects and study variables.
-Pearson's product moment correlation (r) was used to examine the relationship between adolescent's knowledge and hygiene practice of menstruation of the study participants.
+Descriptive statistics such as frequencies, percentages, means, and standard deviations were used to describe the demographic characteristics of the study subjects and study variables.
+Pearson's product moment correlation (r),t-test, and analysis of variance were used to examine the relationship between adolescent's knowledge and hygiene practice of menstruation of the study participants.